harshi-thakur/river-resort/README.md

 River Side Resort Website
 Welcome to the README file for the River Side Resort website!
-This website has been developed as a part of the B.Tech 2nd semester web designing project by Harshit, Prikshit, Sushant, Athrav, and Aryan.
+This website has been developed as a part of the B.Tech 2nd semester web designing project

 Project Description
 The River Side Resort website is designed to showcase a beautiful resort located by the riverside.
 It provides visitors with information about the resort's amenities, services, and attractions.
 The website aims to attract potential guests and provide them with a pleasant browsing experience.